nitzano/enum-converter/README.md

   * enums in a file
   * keys and values in every enum
 * Style enum names, keys and values
+* Convert by Api or Cli
 * Future versions
-  * converting programmatically
   * More languages parsers/dumpers
   * converting from configuration file
   * directory conversion